ehmicky/modern-errors/README.md

 }
 ```

-### Internal errors
+### Unknown errors

-Internal errors/bugs can be distinguished from user errors by:
+Unknown errors/bugs can be distinguished from user errors by:

 - [Handling any possible errors](#re-throw-errors) in `try {} catch {}`
 - Re-throwing them [with a known error type](#set-error-type)